 \subsection{Fishing trips}

 {\linespread{1}

 }

-In ``Models for truncated counts'' \citep{grogger1991models}, published in this journal, zero-truncated Poisson and negative binomial (PP and ZTNB) models are presented as important and viable in the fields of recreation demand, crime, transporation, and labour economics.
+In ``Models for truncated counts'' \citep{grogger1991models}, zero-truncated Poisson and negative binomial (PP and ZTNB) models are presented as important and viable in the fields of recreation demand, crime, transporation, and labour economics.
 The merits of the truncated models (in comparison to the untruncated counterparts), in particular the merits of ZTNB, are exemplified.
 To illustrate, the authors estimate a participation equation using data on the number of fishing trips taken by households in Alaska.

-Average absolute one-inflation is estimated to be 4.4\%.
-Most observations have one-deflation (average inflation is -2.2\%).
-The Wald statistic (\textit{p}-value 0.000) supports the presence of one-inflation, but the LRT is borderline (\textit{p}-value is 0.09, unless the insignificant variables are dropped from $Z$, in which the \textit{p}-value is 0.02).
+Estimating an OIZTNB model, average absolute one-inflation is estimated to be 4.4\%, and average inflation is -2.2\%.
+The Wald statistic (p-value 0.000) supports the presence of one-inflation, but the LRT is borderline (p-value is 0.09, unless the insignificant variables are dropped from $Z$, in which case the p-value is 0.02).
 The fit of the models is illustrated in Figure \ref{fig:Alaska}, and estimated parameters are reported in Table \ref{tab:Alaska}.
-Most notably, a significant marginal effect (on \textit{AVLONG}) changes sign.
+Most notably, a significant marginal effect (on \texttt{AVLONG}) changes sign.

-Our replication efforts use data from \cite{carson2009nested}, with small differences in the parameter estimates from ZTNB, due to our inability to reproduce a \textit{TRATE} variable that was an inclusive variable from a nested logit model.
+Our replication efforts use data from \cite{carson2009nested}, with small differences in the parameter estimates from ZTNB, due to our inability to reproduce a \texttt{TRATE} variable that was an inclusive variable from a nested logit model.
 Nonetheless, the highlighted discrepancies between the ZTNB and OIZTNB models should be invariant to the presence of this missing variable; when one-inflation is present (as supported by the Wald and LRT), additional variables can not explain away its presence unless they are linked to the one-inflation parameter.